 Henry Cabot Lodge stopped at the last jail cell and said, “That is the man who took Allen.”

-The boy testified twice before grand juries and the man, named Nickerson, was indicted.
+The boy testified twice before grand juries and the panel indicted the kidnapperer.

 The boy enjoyed the grand jury proceedings and the attention that came with it.
-But when he was called to testify in open court, he got nervous – especially because his father was sick and couldn’t go with him to the courtroom.
+But when called to testify in open court, he got nervous – especially because his father had taken ill and couldn’t go with him to the courtroom.
 John Ellerton Lodge promised his son a gold watch if he told the truth and behaved well.

-On the day of the trial, Henry Cabot Lodge waited nervously in the witness room until he was called.
-He was sworn in on the witness box as hundreds of eyes looked at him.
+On the day of the trial, Henry Cabot Lodge waited nervously in the witness room until he took the stand.
+Hundreds of eyes watched him as he swore to tell the truth.
 Despite the butterflies in his stomach, he told the story clearly and well.

-Then he was cross-examined by attorneys hired by Elizabeth Rice.
+Then attorneys hired by Elizabeth Rice cross-examined him.
 They badgered him with questions, but he stuck to his story.
 Then they tried to confuse him.
 Finally the judge told the lawyers, “I think that will do.
 It is perfectly evident that the boy is telling the truth.”

-Young Henry was excused and went to sit with his mother in the witness room.
+Young Henry left the stand and went to sit with his mother in the witness room.
 Suddenly he started crying and said, “Oh!
-I made a mistake.
-I must go back” He ran back into the courtroom and stood in front of the judge.
+I made a mistake, I must go back.”
+He ran back into the courtroom and stood in front of the judge.
 “I made one mistake,” he said.
 “May I correct it?”

 The judge said, “Certainly,” and the boy corrected his slight error.